Originally published on August 20, 2025 (Episode 421)

 Amanda Roper is a public historian who has spent her career working to preserve historic places and share traditionally underrepresented stories from America’s past.
 She has been Director of the Lee-Fendall House Museum and Senior Manager of Public Programs & Interpretation at Woodlawn & Pope-Leighey House, both in Alexandria, Virginia.

-In 2018, Amanda was recognized by the National Trust for Historic Preservation on their list of 40 Under 40: People Saving Places for her significant impact on historic preservation and her contributions to the public’s understanding of why places matter.
+In 2018, Amanda was recognized by the National Trust for Historic Preservation on their list of National Trust for Historic Preservation’s 40 Under 40: People Saving Places for her significant impact on historic preservation and her contributions to the public’s understanding of why places matter.

-McLeod Plantation Historic Site in Charleston, South Carolina, where she helped tell the full history of the Gullah Geechee community and the enslaved men, women, and children who lived there.
+McLeod Plantation Historic Site in Charleston, South Carolina, which tells the full history of the Gullah Geechee community and the enslaved men, women, and children who lived there.

 Lee-Fendall House Museum in Alexandria, Virginia, with its intertwined stories of Revolutionary-era elites, Civil War medicine, and 20th-century labor history.